The Real Reason Our Statues Are Under Attack

 Something doesn’t become less evil because everybody’s doing it.
-But the mass participation does raise the question: Why are only Britain’s and America’s statues under attack?
+But this history does raise the question: Why are only Britain’s and America’s statues under attack?

 The truth is that Britain and America do have a unique relationship with slavery—and it has everything to do with the reason these statues are coming down.

-But making sure Britain no longer participated in this trade was not enough.
-Britain used its diplomatic clout to ensure other nations ended slavery.
-The British Army was protecting Portugal from Napoleonic invasion, at the time, so Portugal was convinced to sign a treaty limiting the slave trade in 1810.
+But Britain did more than simply stop participating in this trade.
+It used its diplomatic clout to ensure other nations ended slavery.
+The British Army was protecting Portugal from Napoleonic invasion at the time, so Portugal was convinced to sign a treaty limiting the slave trade in 1810.
 In 1813, Sweden signed.
 The 1814 Treaty of Paris that ended the Napoleonic Wars (until Napoleon Bonaparte’s escape one year later) forced France to renounce it.
 The Netherlands soon signed its own treaty, followed by Spain in 1817.

 But abolishing the slave trade didn’t free the slaves already at work.
-Britain’s anti-slavery campaigners pushed on.
+Thus, Britain’s anti-slavery campaigners pushed on.
 In 1833, the United Kingdom passed the Slavery Abolition Act, outlawing the practice within British colonies.
 When this law came into effect, 800,000 slaves were freed.

-To get it through Parliament, it had to be “compensated emancipation,” meaning slave owners were paid for the slaves they had to free.
-Many on the left criticize that today.
+To pass this law through Parliament, it had to be “compensated emancipation,” meaning slave owners were paid for the slaves they had to free.
+Many on the left criticize this today.
 But the fact is, uncompensated emancipation would have taken much longer.
 The reformers chose to be pragmatic and freed the slaves as soon as they could.
-Britain paid a huge price for this: £20 million, billions in today’s money.
-Britain had to take out a loan so big that it just finished paying it off in 2015.
+Britain paid a huge price for this: £20 million—billions in today’s money.
+Britain had to take out a loan so massive that it only finished paying it off in 2015.

 But that wasn’t the only cost.
-The economic effects of emancipation were “devastating” wrote Jan Morris in Heaven’s Command.
+The economic effects of emancipation were “devastating.”
 “Planters were ruined from Antigua to Mauritius.
-Middlemen of Ashanti, slave captains of Merseyside, overseers of Nassau, found themselves without an occupation. … Most of the sugar colonies never really recovered.”
+Middlemen of Ashanti, slave captains of Merseyside, overseers of Nassau, found themselves without an occupation. … Most of the sugar colonies never really recovered” (Jan Morris, Heaven’s Command).
 One Jamaican estate that had been making £11,000 a year in the 1820s was sold in the 1840s for just £1,650.

-But for Britain, it wasn’t enough to outlaw the slave trade.
-It wanted to make sure it actually stopped.
+But Britain sought to do more than merely outlaw the slave trade.
+It wanted to ensure the practice actually stopped.

-Britain’s naval dominance was now assured, and so “for the first 30 years of Victoria’s reign, the Royal Navy’s chief task was the interception of slavers.”
+Britain’s naval dominance was now assured, and so “for the first 30 years of Victoria’s reign, the Royal Navy’s chief task was the interception of slavers,” wrote Morris.

 In theory, Britain was leading a multinational effort; but in practice, no one else made any significant contributions.

 It was a tough job.
-Slaver ships were often built for speed and could outrun the slower Navy warships.
+Slave ships were often built for speed and could outrun the slower Navy warships.
 Even when they did overrun them, stopping and searching ships belonging to other nations was a legal and bureaucratic nightmare.
 Foreign powers, persuaded only reluctantly to outlaw the trade, tried to raise as many legal obstacles as possible to prevent the prosecution of their citizens.
-But Britain persevered, pouring a lot of money into the endeavor.
-The Navy captured 1,600 slave ships between 1808 and 1870, with 150,000 Africans freed.
+But Britain persevered, pouring heaps of money into the endeavor.
+The Navy captured 1,600 slave ships between 1808 and 1860, freeing 150,000 Africans.

 Denman commanded the hms Wanderer.
-They had been trying to capture slave ships off the coast of the Gallinas.
+He and his men had been trying to capture slave ships off the coast of the Gallinas.
 But the Gallinas were an independent territory, and Britain was not at war with it.
 He could blockade its estuary but couldn’t land.

 Then the leader of Gallinas kidnapped a British subject from Sierra Leone.
 Denman was ordered to sort it out.
 This was the excuse he needed.

-He freed the kidnapped subject and much more.
-He took over the largest island in the Gallinas estuary, freed over a thousand slaves, and burned the slavers’ warehouses.
+After he freed the kidnapped subject, Denman took over the largest island in the Gallinas estuary, freed around a thousand slaves, and burned the slavers’ warehouses.
 The chief of the Gallinas was forced to sign a treaty renouncing the slave trade and promising to expel all traders.

-The commander of a single boat forced an entire tribe to renounce the slave trade.
+The commander of a single vessel forced an entire tribe to renounce the slave trade.

-With America out of the slave trade—officially, at least—Brazil was the top destination for African slaves.
+With America out of the slave trade—officially, at least—Brazil was the world’s top destination for African slaves.
 Brazil had signed a treaty with Britain agreeing to outlaw the slave trade in 1826.
 But it didn’t enforce it.
 By 1850, Britain decided to enforce it for Brazil.
 The Royal Navy entered Brazil’s inland waters and ports, cutting out slave ships from under the guns of forts.
 The show of resolve convinced Brazil to end the trade.
 “When a powerful nation like Great Britain is evidently in earnest, can Cuba and Brazil stand out?”
 Brazilian Foreign Minister Paulino Jose Soares de Sousa asked Brazil’s chamber of deputies.